sebastian-tarka/trax-solution/readme.md

 - Ability for a logged in user to add a car to Trax
 - Ability for a logged in user to remove a car from Trax
 - Ability for a logged in user to view a list of all their cars
-- Ability for a logged in user to add a trip to Trax specifying which car was used.
+- Ability for a logged in user to add a trip to Trax specifying which car was used.116,00
 - Ability for a logged in user to a view a list of all their trips

 The frontend of the application currently makes requests to a set of mock endpoints implemented in-line in